Imaginary and Complex Numbers

 The imaginary term is handled just like you would another variable.

-Division with complex numbers is different from what you would expect.
+Division with complex numbers is different from what you'd expect.
 We'll cover that another time, though, when we aren't so sleepy.